A Basement Home Theater

 Joists ran from side to side in the room and most ceiling panels were mounted perpendicular to the joists.
 Most panels required cutting of holes for light fixtures, outlet boxes, etc. Some had to be cut smaller than 2x4 feet.
 Panels were also pre-drilled with holes for mounting screws, typically twelve screws in four rows with 16 inch spacing.

 We wished to minimize the cutting of the ceiling panels as opposed to have equal width panels around the room perimeter.
 At the front we started with a 2x4 foot panel at the right corner passing over the drain pipe.
 It would take four 2' (wide) panels and a 1'-3" wide panel up against the heating duct at the left side to span the space.
 Halfway back the shape of the heating duct changed so the panel sequence would be four 2' panels and a 0'-11" panel.
-Except that the pitch of the drain pipe was such that the rightmost panel would no longer pass over it.
-So we would have two 1' panels (with portions carved away), three 2' panels, and the 0'-11" panel.
-By staggering the entire layout we put one 1' panel on the far side of the pipe, three 2'-0" panels in the middle, and a 1'-11" panel against the duct.
+Except that the pitch of the drain pipe was such that, halfway back, the rightmost panel would no longer pass over it.
+So we might have two 1' panels (with portions carved away) at the right, three 2' panels, and then the 0'-11" panel at the left.
+By staggering the entire layout we put one 1' panel on the far side of the pipe (far right), three 2'-0" panels in the middle, and a 1'-11" panel against the duct.
 The 1' panels on the far side of the drain pipe are mounted on the joists without stand off blocks so they can pass above the drain pipe rather than just butt up against it.
 Most of these were cut into smaller sections to cover one joist bay apiece as it was necessary to cut out irregular sections to fit around drain pipe branches going up into the house, and slide the panels into place against the joists.

 One pipe for the air conditioning protrudes down more than 1-1/2 inches from the joists.
 Some of the ceiling panels are cut away in an irregular fashion to fit around this pipe.